 Levels, Squares & Measuring Tool Reviews & Buying Guides

-The following reviews of measuring tools includes tape measures, box levels, squares, and laser measuring devices.
+The following reviews of measuring tools includes the best tape measure, box levels, squares, and laser measuring devices.
 That last category is becoming more and more extravagant.
 Advanced laser measures can be used for both distance as well as calculating volume and area from multiple measurements.
-For level reviews, new measuring tools include laser systems that can generate horizontal, vertical, and plumb lines simultaneously.
-Level Reviews, Squares & Measuring Tools on the Jobsite Aside from the tools mentioned above, we also review new smart tools with Bluetooth functionality so tradesmen can understand what works—and what’s gimmicky.
-There’s also the new Bosch digital levels, Milwaukee InkZall liquid paint markersEmpire Level laser etched squares, and the Fluke VT02 Visual Infrared IR thermometer.
+For the best laser level reviews, new measuring tools include laser systems that can generate horizontal, vertical, and plumb lines simultaneously.
+Aside from the tools mentioned above, we also review new smart tools with Bluetooth functionality so tradesmen can understand what works—and what’s gimmicky.
 As technology improves, our reviews continue to analyze and compare modern tools against the trade and true performers.
 In this way we can see if new advances improve or just make more complex the tools we use.
 The last thing we want is to slow down the process of layout and measuring.

 Sola BR48 Big Red 48" Aluminum Level Review